yegor256/blog/_posts/2015/aug/2015-08-18-multiple-return-statements-in-oop.md

 place: Kiev, Ukraine
 description: |
-  A properly designed method in object-oriented software must have a single return statement&mdash;and nothing but a return statement.
+  A properly designed method in object-oriented software must have a single return statement---and nothing but a return statement.
 keywords:
   - single function exit point